 Cost: $5 for Red Rock day pass.
 This cost is covered with an America the Beautiful pass, Red Rock annual pass, Red Rock day pass if you already purchased one at another site that day, and a few other passes.

 Regulations: Dogs are not allowed on the trail.
-Do not cross the barriers along the trail, deface any of the rocks, or remove any artifacts from the area.
+Do not cross the barriers along the trail, deface/carve on the rocks, or remove any artifacts from the area.

 What to Bring: Water, hiking shoes, cash or card for pass payment, camera